cca/libraries_wagtail/docs/readme.md

 **dev.fish** starts or stop the local development toolchain (which is: docker, minikube, skaffold).
 Run `./dev.fish up` or `start` to begin and `./dev.fish down` or `stop` when we're done.
 Note that this is just a convenience; there's no reason we cannot manage the development tools individually.

+**release** increments the latest tag that triggers our CI/CD workflow and pushes the tag to the remote. `./docs/release prod` does a production release. _This script might need to change when we migrate off of Gitlab CI to GitHub_.

 ## Development Git Flow

 Outline: